trustedsec/SysmonCommunityGuide/install-and-configuration.md

   EventLog Path and Name       NO
   Sysmon Service Description   NO (Manually)

-When Sysmon configuration is modified using the Sysmon command line tool an **EventId 16** is generated.
-If the registry binary value is modified directly no event is generated and configuration is applied as soon as the value is modified.
+When Sysmon configuration is modified using the Sysmon command line tool, an **EventId 16** is generated.
+If the registry binary value is modified directly, no event is generated, and configuration is applied as soon as the value is modified.

-When a GPO is used to update configuration by default every 90 minutes the config will be updated a better solution is to use configuration management solution like DSC that can monitor for changes and update as soon as a change is detected.
+When a GPO is used to update configuration by default every 90 minutes, the configuration will be updated.
+A better solution is to use a configuration management solution like DSC that can monitor for changes and update as soon as a change is detected.

-Sysmon can be configured to monitor its own conjuration to detect if an attacker deletes it or alters it.
-In the event it is cleared this will be the last event logged by Sysmon itself from its configured filters.
+Sysmon can be configured to monitor its own conjuration to detect whether an attacker deletes or alters it.
+In the event that it is cleared, this will be the last event logged by Sysmon itself from its configured filters.

 ![](./media/image21.png)

 ![](./media/image22.png)

-In the case the configurations is cleared the default one will take
+In case the configurations are cleared, the default one will take over:
-over:

 * **ProcessCreation**